steelbrain/entities-to-unicode/README.md

 This is helpful when sending emails with both cleartext and HTML versions, as you can re-use your variables across both.

+NOTE: Do not encode URLs with unicode, they will break.

 #### License

 This project is licensed under the terms of MIT License.
 See the License file for more info.